-55 Paul F. Mytinger of Umatilla County.
+5 5 Paul F. Mytinger of Umatilla County.
 "A Korean vet favoring Earl Warren for President.
 Develop the West."
 56 Alf.
-O. Nelson of Marion County "Math 7-20 By their fruits Ye shall know them."
+O. Nelson of Marion County.
+"Math.
+7-20.
+By their fruits Ye shall know them."
 66 Sidney F. (Sid) Woodbury of Multnomah County.
-"Integrity, economy, and effi- ciency at home; strength and respect abroad!"
+"Integrity, economy, and efficiency at home; strength and respect abroad!"
 61 William F. Paterson of Multnomah County.
 "Favor the Primary.
-Will vote for the choice of the people" 62 Irving Rand of Multnomah County.
+Will vote for the choice of the people."
+62 Irving Rand of Multnomah County.
 "A Republican for honest government and real Republican candidates.
-Former State Senator " 63 Leslie M. Scott of Multnomah County.
-"Republican leadership for honesty, free- dom, independence, progress, prosperity, world security."
+Former State Senator."
+63 Leslie M. Scott of Multnomah County.
+"Republican leadership for honesty, freedom, independence, progress, prosperity, world security."
 64 Talmadge F. (Jack) Staley of Multnomah County.
-"I rest on Eisenhower's 5 stars Our prosperity assured with Republican Party" 65 Lamar Tooze of Multnomah County.
-"Will support Oregon's choice; Republican victory vital necessity; veteran both World Wars" ·

-FOR 1 DELEGATES TO THE REPUBLICAN NATIONAL CONVENTION FOR THE NOMINATION OF CANDIDATES FOR PRESIDENT AND VICE PRESIDENT OF THE UNITED STATES- SECOND CONGRESSIONAL DISTRICT Baker, Crook, Deschutes, Gilliam, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco and Wheeler Counties.
-Vote for two 73 William B. Morse of Crook County.
+"I rest on Eisenhower's 5 stars.
+Our prosperity assured with Republican Party."
+65 Lamar Tooze of Multnomah County.
+"Will support Oregon's choice; Republican victory vital necessity; veteran both World Wars." - FOR D DELEGATES TO THE REPUBLICAN NATIONAL CONVENTION FOR THE NOMINATION OF CANDIDATES FOR PRESIDENT AND VICE PRESIDENT OF THE UNITED STATES-SECOND CONGRESSIONAL DISTRICT.
+Baker, Crook, Deschutes, Gilliam, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco and Wheeler Counties.
+73 William B. Morse of Crook County.
 "Oregon Republicans must join others to stop scandalous, wasteful tax spending."
 67 U. S. Balentine of Klamath County.
 "My purpose to select a candidate who appears most likely to win."
 68 Geo.
-T. Cochran of Union County "Let us nominate and elect an honest man for President" 69 Alfred F. Cunha of Umatilla County.
-"If elected I will follow the mandate of the Republican electorate" 70 H. D. DeArmond of Deschutes County "My first choice is General Dwight D. Eisenhower" 71 Howard Dent, Jr. of Wasco County "Looking ahead with Eisenhower to sound resources development, free enterprise and peace."
+T. Cochran of Union County.
+"Let us nominate and elect an honest man for President."
+69 Alfred F. Cunha of Umatilla County.
+"If elected I will follow the mandate of the Republican electorate."
+70 H. D. DeArmond of Deschutes County.
+"My first choice is General Dwight D. Eisenhower."
+71 Howard Dent, Jr. of Wasco County.
+"Looking ahead with Eisenhower to sound resources development, free enterprise and peace."
 72 Robert D. Lytle of Malheur County.
 "For many years a member and legal advisor of State Committees."
-REPU BLICAN CANDIDATES FOR NOMINATION FOR THE OFFICES OF PRESIDENT AND VICE PRESIDENT OF THE UNITED STATES, ELECTORS OF PRESIDENT, AND VICE PRESI-
+REPU BLICAN CANDIDATES FOR NOMINATION FOR THE OFFICES OF PRESIDENT AND VICE PRESIDENT OF THE UNITED STATES, ELECTORS OF PRESIDENT, AND VICE PRESIDENT, REPRESENTATIVES IN CONGRESS, AND FOR STATE AND DISTRICT OFFICES.
+FOR C ANDIDATE FOR NOMINATION FOR PRESIDENT OF THE UNITED STATES.
+Vote for one 78 Harold E. Stassen of Pennsylvania.
+79 Earl Warren of California.
+449 10